---

 Before a harness is selected, OpenClaw has already resolved:

-That split is intentional.
-A harness runs a prepared attempt; it does not pick
+A harness runs a prepared attempt; it does not pick providers, replace channel

 The prepared attempt also includes `params.runtimePlan`, an OpenClaw-owned

-policy bundle for runtime decisions that must stay shared across PI and native
+policy bundle for runtime decisions that must stay shared across OpenClaw and

 tool-call repair policy